Multi-Player Game with Elixir, Phoenix, Vue & Elm

 This course unpacks a full-stack, channel-based application that lets you compete at buzzword bingo with multiple players in real time.
 Along the way we address many common design decisions, including:

 - How is the code organized and structured?

 - What does the supervision tree look like?

-- If a concurrent process crashes, how will its state be restored?
+- If a process crashes, how is state restored?

 - What role does Phoenix play?

-- What's the balance of power and responsibility between front-end applications and the back-end services?
+- What's the balance of power between the frontend and backend?

 - How do Vue.js and Elm frontends communicate with real-time Phoenix channels?

 We start with the completed app and unpack it layer by layer, answering these questions and much more.
 No need to piece together solutions yourself.
 Use this full-stack application as a springboard for creating your own apps in a fraction of the time!